Book early – our popular 90 minute guided programs fill quickly!

 +-A Glimpse of the Garden

 Students journey along the water’s edge, between volcanic walls, and among forest groves where they meet iconic native and exotic species.
-These budding naturalists will connect with their environment, use their senses to develop observational skills, understand the role of humans – including First Peoples – in ecosystems, and participate in storytelling and interactive games.
+These budding naturalists will connect with the environment, use their senses to develop observational skills, understand the role of humans in ecosystems, and participate in storytelling and interactive games – including the important perspectives of First Peoples.

 +-NEW!
 Natural Heritage Walk

-While exploring the Garden to meet the iconic trees of Canada, students will travel through time and space to explore the ways in which humans – including First Peoples – are connected to plants.
+While exploring the Garden to meet iconic trees and ancient plants, students will think about how our interaction with the land changes over time, space, and culture – including the important perspectives of First Peoples.
 Students will make sense of their place in this world through observation, storytelling and collaborative learning as they gain historical context for the local environment.